Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/models/shader.md

 At this point, you should have a basic tree with visible leaves.
 The foliage shader comes with various settings, some of which you need to adjust to fit your model.
 See the **Debug Mode** section below for further information.

 You usually want to use the same values for both the trunk and the leaves material, so their animations are in sync.
-The only different is, that you should set the **Strength leaves** option to **0** on the trunk material to signify that this part of the tree only uses the trunk movement.
+The only differences are, that you should set the **Strength leaves** option to **0** on the trunk material and disable the **Double-sided lighting** option to signify that this part of the tree only uses the trunk movement and lighting.

 * **Crunch:** Allows you to fine-tune the distortion of the leaves moving in the wind.
 * **Tree height:** Configures the height of the tree, should be done in debug mode (read below).